lurchmath/lde/docs/api-output-structures.md

 the `InputStructure` stored in `X.origin`, or do nothing if there is no such object.
 See [the API documentation for Input Structures](api-input-structures.md#feedback) for further details on what that means.

+### Labels

+`OutputStructure`s can have labels.
+To make this as general as possible, we implement it by giving each such structure a `hasLabel(string)` function that returns true or false, whether the structure has `string` as a label.
+This lets us write label-checking functions that take into account whatever freedom (or lack thereof) we choose, such as whether whitespace, punctuation, case, etc. are relevant.

+From any given `OutputStructure` `S`, you can call `S.lookup(label)` and it will find the closest accessible structure in the Output Tree with that `label`.
+To do the lookup in some other list, call `OutputStructure.lookup(label,accessibles)`; in that situation, it is presumed that the list should be searched in reverse, as if reading backwards up through a document.